thesobek/node-fussy/README.md

 Creating a query returns a new one immediately, and most Query functions are asyncronous, too, until you call one of the trigger functions:

+## TODO

+- run multiples queries at once (because streaming / iterating over a collection is more costly than iterating over queries, which stay in memory)
+- implement caching? something like: `fussy.cache(length: 1000, timeout: 3600)`
+- parallelize using forks?
+- find a clean way to run it with Hadoop / MapReduce?